Side of a Bullet: Composition and lyrics

 "Side of a Bullet" is a heavy metal and alternative metal song, that is influenced by Southern metal.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of B major and is set in the time signature of common time with a moderate tempo of 126 beats per minute.

 The guitar solo combines outtakes by Dimebag Darrell originally meant for Pantera's albums Vulgar Display of Power and Far Beyond Driven.
 His girlfriend, Rita Haney, and brother, Vinnie Paul, gave Nickelback permission to use the outtakes.
-At first Nickelback wanted to have Paulplaying on the track but he declined by stating Nickelback's drummer, Daniel Adair, performed just as well as he could.
+At first Nickelback wanted to have Paul playing on the track but he declined by stating Nickelback's drummer, Daniel Adair, performed just as well as he could.

 The song is a tribute to Dimebag Darrell who was shot and killed on stage while performing in Columbus, Ohio, with Damageplan.
 The lyrics for "Side of a Bullet" focus on the murder of Darrell, the anger at the perpetrator Nathan Gale and the aftermath thereof.